parchuric/LangGraphRefineryDiagnostics/README.md

-# SulfurGraphExplorer: Apache AGE UI
+# SulfurGraphExplorer: Apache AGE UI with LangGraph-Powered RCA

 **SulfurGraphExplorer** is an Angular-based web application designed to provide a user-friendly interface for interacting with graph data stored in an Apache AGE database, specifically tailored for Azure PostgreSQL.
 It allows users to visualize, create, read, update, and delete (CRUD) graph nodes and relationships.
-Recent enhancements include a Root Cause Analysis (RCA) feature powered by Azure OpenAI, enabling users to gain deeper insights from their graph data by leveraging LLM capabilities to analyze selected nodes and their neighborhoods.
+A key enhancement is the advanced Root Cause Analysis (RCA) feature, powered by **LangGraph** and Azure OpenAI.
+This enables users to gain deeper insights from their graph data, particularly for **failure analysis and sulfur detection scenarios**, by leveraging LLM capabilities and structured graph traversals to analyze selected nodes and their neighborhoods.
 The application features an interactive graph visualization, an editor panel for data manipulation, and search functionality.

 ## Table of Contents